Dreamlover (song): Chart performance

-"Dreamlover" was Carey's seventh number one single on the Billboard Hot 100, topping the chart in its sixth week and stayed there for eight consecutive weeks (September 5 to October 30, 1993)—her longest stay at the time.
+"Dreamlover" was Carey's seventh number one single on the US Billboard Hot 100, topping the chart in its sixth week and stayed there for eight consecutive weeks (September 5 to October 30, 1993)—her longest stay at the time.
 It replaced "Can't Help Falling in Love" by UB40, and was later replaced by Meat Loaf's "I'd Do Anything for Love (But I Won't Do That)."
 It spent 26 weeks in the top 40 and was ranked number eight on the Hot 100 1993 Year-End Charts and 20 on the Decade-End Charts.
 The song was certified platinum by the Recording Industry Association of America (RIAA) on September 22, 1993, denoting shipments of over one million units throughout the United States.
 It sold 935,000 units domestically.
 "Dreamlover" holds the joint title of the highest debuting song on the Billboard Pop Songs chart, entering the chart at number 12 on the week dated August 14, 1993, being tied by Taylor Swift's "Shake It Off" in 2014.
 In Canada, "Dreamlover" became Carey's fifth number one single on the Canadian RPM Singles Chart, debuting at number 60 on the chart during the week of August 14, 1993.
 Three weeks later, the song reached the chart's number one position; it spent six consecutive weeks at the top and a total of 21 weeks on the singles chart.
 On the RPM Year-End Charts, "Dreamlover" finished at number two.

 "Dreamlover" entered the Australian Singles Chart at number 41 during the week of August 23, 1993, eventually reaching a peak of number seven and spending a total of 21 consecutive weeks on the chart.
-The song was certified gold by the Australian Recording Industry Association (ARIA), denoting shipments of over 35,000 units throughout the country.
+The song was certified 6× Platinum by the Australian Recording Industry Association (ARIA), denoting shipments of over 420,000 units throughout the country.
 In New Zealand, "Dreamlover" reached a peak position of number two on the New Zealand Singles Chart and spent sixteen weeks fluctuating on the chart.
 The Recording Industry Association of New Zealand (RIANZ) certified the song gold for shipments of 7,500 units in the country.
 On the Dutch Top 40, "Dreamlover" debuted at number 36 during the week of August 28, 1993.
 After attaining a peak of number nine, the song dropped off the top 40 after a chart run of 13 weeks.
 On the yearly charts, the song finished at number 69.
 In Switzerland the song peaked at number thirteen and spent sixteen weeks on the singles chart.
 On the UK Singles Chart, "Dreamlover" reached its peak position of number nine during the week of September 4, 1993.
 It spent a total of ten weeks on the chart, exiting on October 23, 1993.
 Sales in the United Kingdom are estimated at 150,000 units.